aica-technology/api/docs/docs/getting-started/04-examples/01-timer-example.md

 ## Launcher configuration requirements

-This example uses AICA Core v4.0.0 in the Launcher configuration.
-Launch the AICA Studio and press Create new.
+This example uses AICA Core v4.0.1 in the Launcher configuration.

+## Setting up the application

+Launch AICA Studio and create a new application by pressing "Create new".
 Copy the following application code into the text box under the Editor tab, replacing the default content.

 ```yaml